cormaxed/twilio-sendsms/README.md

 ## Setup

-The first time you run, you will get prompted to provide your Twilio account details.
+The first time you run, you will be prompted to provide your Twilio account details.

 All configuration settings get stored in `~/.twilio-sendsms.config`.
 To reconfigure you can delete this file.

 ## Running

-First you need to define a mustach template and save to a file e.g. example.mustache:
+First, you need to define a mustache template and save to a file, e.g. example.mustache:

 ```
 Hi {{first_name}}, this is a test SMS.
 ```

-Next you need to create a buld send CSV file.
+Next, you need to create a bulk send CSV file.
 The file must have a `mobile_number` column.
-The mobile number must be in international format e.g. +614XXXXXXXX.
-The other columns names need to match the variable names used in the mustache template.
+The mobile number must be in the international format, e.g. +614XXXXXXXX.
+The other column names need to match the variable names used in the mustache template.

 buld_send.csv
 ```